sebas77/Svelto.ECS/README.md

 Real ECS framework for c\#.
 Enables to write encapsulated, decoupled, maintainable, highly efficient, data oriented, cache friendly, code without pain.
 Although the framework is platform agnostic \(compatible with c\# 7 and .net standard 2.0\), it comes with several Unity extensions.

 ## Why using Svelto.ECS with Unity?

-_Svelto.ECS wasn't born just from the needs of a large team, but also as result of years of reasoning behind software engineering applied to game development\(\*\).
+Svelto.ECS wasn't born just from the needs of a large team, but also as result of years of reasoning behind software engineering applied to game development.
 Svelto.ECS hasn't been written just to develop faster code, it has been designed to help develop better code.
-Performance gain is just one of the benefits in using Svelto.ECS, as ECS in general is a great way to write cache-friendly code.
-Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, letting the user shifting completely away from Object Oriented Programming with consequent improvements of the code design and code maintainability.
+Performance gains is just one of the benefits in using Svelto.ECS, as ECS in general is a great way to write cache-friendly code.
+Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, letting the user shift completely away from Object Oriented Programming with consequent improvements of the code design and code maintainability.
 Svelto.ECS is the result of years of iteration of the ECS paradigm applied to real game development with the intent to be as fool proof as possible.

 ## How to clone the repository:
 The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relative repositories.
 If you find them empty, you need to update them through the submodule command.
 Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki